Geetix/ansible/README.md

-# My Ansible configuration
+# My MacOS clean install with Ansible

+For the moment, only my apps are installed.

-## Apps installed with brew cask
+## Apps installed with `brew cask`
 - 1password
 - adobe-acrobat-reader
 - firefox